Zsupsz6/LFS-code/README.md

 # LFS-code
 Most of the LFS code I had written so far, I could not save that part where I booted from pendrive and so.
+Not just code.

 [artix ~]# bash --version | head -n1
 ld --version | head -n1
 gcc --version | head -n1